iH8rainBBoW/pixelprod.kz_LandingPage/README.md

 # PixelProd
 It was our first experience of creating a website.
-We made a landing page for pixelprod.kz
+We made a landing page for https://pixelprod.kz

 Team members: